snowplow/snowplowanalytics.com/_posts/2018-06-14-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

 <h2 id="eer">2.
 Additional EmrEtlRunner features</h2>

-We've also taken advantage of this release to bring a couple of ergonomy features to EmrEtlRunner:
+This release also brings some ergonomic improvements to EmrEtlRunner:

-- There is a new `--ignore-lock-on-start` option which lets you ignore a possibly already in place lock.
-Note that, the lock will still be cleaned up if the run ends successfully.
+- There is a new `--ignore-lock-on-start` option which lets you ignore an already-in-place lock, should one exist.
+Note that the lock will still be cleaned up if the run ends successfully
-- It is now possible to specify which port and protocol you would like to use when monitoring EmrEtlRunner through `monitoring:snowplow:{port, protocol}`.
+- It is now possible to specify the Snowplow collector's port and protocol for EmrEtlRunner observability, through `monitoring:snowplow:{port, protocol}`
-- Under the hood, EmrEtlRunner now uses the official Ruby AWS SDK instead of our now-retired [Sluice][sluice] library which should greatly help with memory consumption.
+- Under the hood, EmrEtlRunner now uses the official AWS Ruby SDK instead of our now-retired [Sluice][sluice] library.
+This should greatly help with memory consumption

 <h2 id="cc">3.
-Revamping the Clojure Collector cookie path handling</h2>
+Fixing the Clojure Collector's cookie path handling</h2>

 Up until this release, the Clojure Collector defaulted to having the parent path of the page the cookie was requested from as cookie path.
 For example, if reaching the collector from `http://acme.com/data/profiles/my-profile.html`, the cookie path would be `data/profiles`.

-With this release, the cookie path will always default to `/`.
-Additionally, it is now customizable through the `SP_PATH` Elastic Beanstalk environment property.
+With R108, the cookie path will always default to `/`.
+This can be overridden through the `SP_PATH` Elastic Beanstalk environment property.

-Finally, we've also taken advantage of this release to update a good number of dependencies.
+Finally, we've updated a good number of dependencies in the Clojure Collector.

 <h2 id="upgrading">4.
 Upgrading</h2>